Tools & Apps

 Where we're still catching up:

 No native mobile app yet.
 The web app is responsive, but you won't find us in the App Store or Google Play right now.
-No social features, no event discovery, no community feed.
+No social features and no community feed.
 We're focused on the build planning experience first.

-The free tier gives you two active projects, which covers most casual builders.
-If you're juggling three or more concurrent builds, you'll want the paid plan.
+The free tier gives you two active projects, which handles most casual builders.
+If you're juggling three or more concurrent builds, you need Base ($9/mo).
+Commission makers need Studio ($19/mo) for intake forms, client portals, and approval gates.

 What about Milanote?